 Where to stay in Cordoba

-If you prefer the privacy of your own luxury apartment, Loft El Arcangel is one of the most stunning and luxurious lofts in Cordoba.
-It is located near a supermarket which makes it very easy to be self-sufficient.
+If you prefer the privacy of your own apartment and wish to keep your budget under control, Loft El Arcangel is a lovely apartment about a 15-minute walk from the Mezquita.
+It is located on a quiet backstreet near a supermarket, making it very easy to be self-sufficient.

 How many days to spend in Cordoba?

-As with any city, the more time you have the more you will see and the better you will get to know the place.
-In Cordoba, most of the key sites are concentrated in a relatively small area which makes it possible to experience the essence of Cordoba in 1 day.
+As with any city, the more time you have, the more you will see and the better you will get to know the place.
+In Cordoba, most of the key sites are concentrated in a relatively small area, making it possible to experience the essence of Cordoba in 1 day.

 On the other hand, as a city shaped by three distinct empires, Cordoba has so many interesting and beautiful sites that you can easily spend a week here and still not see half of it.
 In general, 2 days in Cordoba is a good compromise.